natefinch/deputy/README.md

 ```
 Run starts the specified command and waits for it to complete.
 Its behavior
 conforms to the Options passed to it at construction time.

+Note that, like cmd.Run, Deputy.Run should not be used with
+StdoutPipe or StderrPipe.

 ## type ErrorHandling
 ``` go